NREL/HALOS/README.md

 <!---## Access
 Access to the repository is currently limited to project development team and to gain access contact [Alex Zolan](mailto://alexander.zolan@nrel.gov). --->

-## SolarPilot Integration/Support
+## SolarPILOT Integration/Support
-SolarPilot is a design and optimization tool for concentrating solar power (CSP) central receiver plant developed by NREL and is available open source.
-HALOS provides access to SolarPilot through python API and SolarPilot can be used to populate flux/field into HALOS optimization model.
+SolarPILOT is a design and optimization tool for concentrating solar power (CSP) central receiver plant developed by NREL and is available open source.
+HALOS provides access to SolarPILOT through python API and SolarPILOT can be used to populate flux/field into HALOS optimization model.
-* The [SolarPilot Python API](https://github.com/NREL/SolarPILOT/tree/copilot/deploy/api) is currently available within the [copilot](https://github.com/NREL/SolarPILOT/tree/copilot) branch of [SolarPilot](https://github.com/NREL/SolarPILOT).
+* The [SolarPILOT Python API](https://github.com/NREL/SolarPILOT/tree/copilot/deploy/api) is currently available within the [copilot](https://github.com/NREL/SolarPILOT/tree/copilot) branch of [SolarPILOT](https://github.com/NREL/SolarPILOT).
-* To integrate SolarPilot into HALOS, [solarpilot.dll](https://github.com/NREL/SolarPILOT/blob/copilot/deploy/api/solarpilot.dll) and [copylot.py](https://github.com/NREL/SolarPILOT/blob/copilot/deploy/api/copylot.py) have to be in the HALOS directory at  ".\HALOS\code".
+* To integrate SSolarPILOT into HALOS, [solarpilot.dll](https://github.com/NREL/SolarPILOT/blob/copilot/deploy/api/solarpilot.dll) and [copylot.py](https://github.com/NREL/SolarPILOT/blob/copilot/deploy/api/copylot.py) have to be in the HALOS directory at  ".\HALOS\code".
 Within HALOS, [sp_module.py](https://github.com/NREL/HALOS/blob/master/code/sp_module.py) can be used to interact with SolarPilot.
-* Microsoft Visual Studio 2019 or above is required for SolarPilot API to work.
+* Microsoft Visual Studio 2019 or above is required for SolarPILOT API to work.

 ## Running Case Studies

-Once SolarPilot is setup to work, follow the following steps to run different cases.
+Once SolarPILOT is setup to work, follow the following steps to run different cases.
 1. Create CSV files for inputs
     * Create a main CSV file that has the links to specific CSV input files, here's an [Example](https://github.com/NREL/HALOS/blob/master/case_inputs/radial_50_ca_case.csv).
     * Now create CSV files for receiver, settings and provide the path to weather file and field file (if using existing field).
     * Examples: [Receiver input CSV](https://github.com/NREL/HALOS/blob/master/case_inputs/radial_dagget_50/extcyl_50MW.csv), [Settings](https://github.com/NREL/HALOS/blob/master/case_inputs/radial_dagget_50/case_settings.csv)
 2. If running for single hour with DNI provided in receiver file, run [main.py](https://github.com/NREL/HALOS/blob/master/code/main.py).
 For annual simulation of aimpoint strategy use [ao_annual_case_study.py](https://github.com/NREL/HALOS/blob/master/code/ao_annual_case_study.py).
-3. Follow step 2 for running HALOS only, SolarPilot only or both.
+3. Follow step 2 for running HALOS only, SolarPILOT only or both.
-4. [sp_module.py](https://github.com/NREL/HALOS/blob/master/code/sp_module.py) can be used to obtain flux maps and field from SolarPilot using the Python API.
+4. [sp_module.py](https://github.com/NREL/HALOS/blob/master/code/sp_module.py) can be used to obtain flux maps and field from SolarPILOT using the Python API.

 ## Tool Organization